PhilippLgh/ethpkg/README.md

 This project aims to change that:

-**Package authors / developers** sign their modules to signal others that they care about security and to build up reputation and can stay anonymous in the process.
+**Package authors / developers** sign their modules to signal others that they care about security and to build up reputation.
+They can stay anonymous in the process.
 Signed modules become self-contained and portable.
 The delivery, authorship and security aspects are separated allowing modules to be mirrored, licensed, hosted in P2P registries or provided in other (=faster) ways.
 Packages are signed using cryptocurrency compatible keys so everyone who verifies or validates packages can use the author's address to donate or pay for a license.

 **Projects that depend on secure modules** can express their gratitude for the open source work & extra security by sending package authors crypto currency.
 This is a win-win-win situation because it incentivizes open source development, increases code quality and covers maintenance costs.